qifei/bootstrap/site/content/docs/5.0/components/collapse.md

 ## Horizontal

 The collapse plugin also supports horizontal collapsing.
-Add the `.width` modifier class to transition the `width` instead of `height` and set a `width` on the immediate child element.
+Add the `.collapse-horizontal` modifier class to transition the `width` instead of `height` and set a `width` on the immediate child element.

 {{< callout info >}}
 Please note that while the example below has a `min-height` set to avoid excessive repaints in our docs, this is not explicitly required. **Only the `width` on the child element is required.**